RenzoReccio/golang-clean-architecture/README.md

 # Golang Hexagonal Architecture Example

-This repository demonstrates the **Hexagonal Architecture** pattern in Go (Golang), providing a clean and modular approach to building scalable applications.
+This repository demonstrates the Clean Architecture pattern in Go (Golang), providing a clean and modular approach to building scalable applications.
 The project focuses on maintaining separation of concerns between business logic, application services, and infrastructure.

 ## Features

-- **Hexagonal Architecture**:
+- **Clean Architecture**:
   - Core domain logic is isolated from frameworks and external dependencies.
-  - Clear distinction between ports (interfaces) and adapters (implementations).
+  - Clear distinction between use cases, entities, and interfaces.
+  - Dependency rule ensuring that dependencies point inwards towards the domain layer.
 - **Docker Integration**:
   - Pre-configured `Dockerfile` for containerized deployment.
 - **Modular Design**: